gandalfxp/ytdownload/README.md

 The folder and the songs it contains are named after their respective titles on YouTube.
 Sometimes, it occurs that a title on YouTube contains characters that are invalid in file- or directory-names.
-Therefor you can interactively correct them at runtime.
+Therefore you can interactively correct them at runtime.

 ## Dependencies